About

 The School of Languages, Literatures, and Cultures seeks to investigate and engage with linguistic, cultural, cinematic and literary worlds, as well as questions surrounding language learning itself.

 The School's units are organized into 7 departments (Arabic; East Asian Languages and Cultures; French and Italian; German Studies; Persian; Russian; Spanish and Portuguese), 3 programs (Cinema and Media Studies; Hebrew; and Second Language Acquisition), 2 centers (the Center for East Asian Studies; the Roshan Institute for Persian Studies); and the Language House, UMD’s oldest Living-Learning Program.
-We also offer Flagship Programs in Arabic and Persian, as well as Summer Institutes and Project GO for both Arabic and Persian.
+We also offer a Flagship Program in Persian, as well as Summer Institutes and Project GO for both Arabic and Persian.
 The SLLC both hosts and receives courses in less commonly taught languages through the Big Ten Academic Alliance (BTAA) CourseShare Program.

 SLLC Director